alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - define a set of examples for how the code should behave
 - check that the code behavior matches those examples
+- aggregate results from examples in many files

 ## What's good about our current approach?